-An extraordinary winter adventure, this is your chance to gain leadership skills, define your values, be of service, strengthen the relationship with your family and—most important of all - discover what you are capable of.
-Travel over frozen lakes and rivers; learn how to manage teams of huskies; cross-country ski; navigate with a map and compass; check ice-conditions; process firewood; and learn how to stay comfortable in extreme winter temperatures.
+This extraordinary adventure is your chance to gain leadership skills, define your values, be of service and—most importantly—discover what you are capable of.
+Travel over frozen lakes and rivers; learn how to manage teams of sled dogs; cross-country ski; navigate with a map and compass; check ice conditions; cook over an open fire and stay comfortable in extreme winter temperatures.
 Enjoy the satisfaction and camaraderie that comes from being part of a small team with a dedicated purpose as you enjoy hearty meals under the brilliant night sky.
-At the end of the course, participate in a facilitated family conversation – a dedicated time for the entire family to gain insight into your experience and discuss how your newfound knowledge will transfer back to your daily life.
+At the end of the course, participate in a facilitated family conversation where your family can gain insight into your experience and discuss how your newfound knowledge will transfer back to your daily life.
 No prior winter travel knowledge or experience is necessary.

 Boundary Waters Canoe Area Wilderness, Minnesota

-Over 10,000 years ago, continental-sized glaciers scraped their way across much of Ontario and northern Minnesota leaving deep ruts, ravines, and holes in their tracks.
-Eventually, as the glaciers melted, these ravines filled with water, creating a seemingly endless interconnected web of lakes and rivers.
-In the winter, the BWCAW transforms into an even more severe and remote wilderness.
-Winter enthusiasts travel over frozen lakes and rivers by dogsled, cross-country ski and snowshoe.
-Winter in the Boundary Waters is mesmerizing, peaceful, and exhilarating.
-It is a place of spectacular extremes, trackless snow, bracing cold air, glowing warm embers, and powerful silence.
+In the winter, the Boundary Waters transforms into an even more severe and remote wilderness.
+While more difficult, winter enthusiasts travel over frozen lakes and rivers by dogsled, cross-country ski and snowshoe.
+Winter in the Boundary Waters is mesmerizing, peaceful and exhilarating.
+It is a place of spectacular extremes, trackless snow, bracing cold air, glowing warm embers and powerful silence.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.